Jackthebighead/nlp-uplearning/lecture_notes/notes_lecture5.md

         - extract a set of tokens based on the stack and buffer positions
         - vectorize them (feature, word, POS, dependency labels)
         - concatenate as the final feature map
-    - NN only controls what decisions to make next, the parser structure is remained.
+    - NN only controls what decisions to make next, the parser structure, which is the greedy transition based neural dependency parser architecture is remained.
     - NN structure

         <img src="pics_lecture5/Untitled 9.png" width = "400" height = "200" alt="d" align=center />